Coral Nurture Program Whitsundays

 Key project partners: Tourism operators including Wavelength Cruises, Kiana Sail and Dive, Ocean Rafting and Red Cat Adventures.

-Coral propagation and planting practices are rapidly becoming established worldwide by local communities in efforts to restore reefs.
+Overview: Coral propagation and planting practices are rapidly becoming established worldwide by local communities in efforts to restore reefs.
 Recent advances in the scale and cost-effectiveness of these practices have been achieved through an innovative tourism-science partnership – the Coral Nurture Program – where tourism businesses in Cairns-Port Douglas have established coral propagation and planting as part of wider site stewardship activities.

 The goal of the Whitsundays Coral Nurture Program is to evaluate how this partnership model can be adopted by tourism operations for Whitsundays reef environments.
-The program will identify low-cost coral restoration methods while also supporting tourism operator-led stewardship to improve reef health in the Whitsundays.
+The program identified low-cost coral restoration methods while also supporting tourism operator-led stewardship to improve reef health in the Whitsundays.
+Three sites were selected for coral restoration: Luncheon Bay, Blue Pearl Bay and western Black Island.

 Get Involved